1990 All-Ireland Senior Football Championship final

 The 1990 All-Ireland Senior Football Championship final was a Gaelic football match played at Croke Park on 16 September 1990 to determine the winners of the 1990 All-Ireland Senior Football Championship, the 104th season of the All-Ireland Senior Football Championship, a tournament organised by the Gaelic Athletic Association for the champions of the four provinces of Ireland.
-The final was contested by Cork of Munster and Meath of Leinster, with Cork winning by 0–11 to 0–9.
+The final was contested by Meath of Leinster and Cork of Munster, with Cork winning by 0–11 to 0–9.

 Match

+This year's final was played on 16 September.

 Summary

-For the third time in four years Cork faced Meath in an All-Ireland SFC decider, as the reigning champions did battle with the champions of 1987 and 1988.
+For the third time in four years Meath faced Cork in an All-Ireland SFC decider, as the champions of 1987 and 1988 did battle with the reigning champions.
 In the first half, Cork had built up a nice lead before there plans were derailed somewhat.
 A pumped-up Colm O'Neill hit Meath's Mick Lyons, and was dismissed from the field of play.
 In spite of this, Cork still held a one-point lead at half-time.

 The second half was a dour struggle.
 Cork's strategy of isolating Meath's extra player worked well as Shay Fahy dominated midfield.
 The final score of 0–11 to 0–9 gave Cork the title.

 Cork's All-Ireland SFC final victory was the second in succession, the first and only time in the team's history to have retained the title.
 The win gave the team a sixth All-Ireland SFC title overall, and put them fourth in their own right on the all-time roll of honour.

 Meath were appearing in a first All-Ireland SFC final since they triumphed in 1988.
 Defeat at the hands of Cork was the first of back-to-back All-Ireland SFC final defeats for the Royal County.

 1990 is regarded as the greatest year in the history of the GAA in Cork.
 In winning the All-Ireland SFC title against Meath, Cork achieved a rare double, as the Cork senior hurling team had earlier claimed the All-Ireland SHC title against Galway.

 It also marked the 100th anniversary of Cork achieving their previous double.

 Cork's Denis Walsh, as a substitute, and Teddy McCarthy became dual All-Ireland medallists once again; however, McCarthy's achievement was the most spectacular of all.
 As a member of the starting fifteen in both codes he became the first player in the history of the Gaelic Athletic Association to win All-Ireland medals in both codes in the same season.
 It is a record which still stands.

 The referee played 9 seconds of additional time.